Francis Kéré is Principal of Kéré Architecture, based in Berlin, Germany.

 He is Guest Professor at the Harvard Graduate School of Design (2011-) and Professor at the Accademia di Architettura di Mendrisio, Switzerland (2013-).
 He was appointed to the newly created professorship “Architectural Design & Participation” at the Faculty of Architecture, Technische Universität München (TUM) (2020-), where he also acts as an expert for the interdisciplinary research network “Simply Build”.

 He was born the son of the village chief in Gando, a small village in Burkina Faso.
-Since no school existed in Gando, he went to live with his uncle in the city at seven years of age.
+Since no school existed in Gando, he went to live in the city with an uncle at seven years of age.
 He became a carpenter and received a scholarship to undertake an apprenticeship in Germany as a supervisor in development aid.
 After completing the apprenticeship, he went on to study architecture including modules in civil engineering at the Technische Universität (TU) in Berlin.

 Francis Kéré felt it was his duty to contribute to his family and to the community that had supported him, and to give the next generation the opportunity to follow in his footsteps.
 As a university student, he built a primary school in his home village and set up the association “Schulbausteine für Gando” to fund the project with the objective of combining the knowledge he had gained in Europe, with traditional building methods from Burkina Faso.

 His works in Gando, Burkina Faso include the Primary School (2001), Teacher’s Housing (2003), School Extension (2008), Library (2012), and Secondary School (2012).
-His first school in Gando received the Aga Khan Award for Architecture.
+His first school in Gando received the Aga Khan Award for Architecture – recognized not only for its innovative construction techniques and expressive care in craftsmanship but also for being built cooperatively by the Gando community.
 The follow-up project in Gando, a secondary school, received the LafargeHolcim Awards Gold 2011 for Middle East Africa and also the Global LafargeHolcim Awards Gold 2012.
 The project received the first ever LafargeHolcim Building Better Recognition 2017 in honor of its influence as a realised project that has stood the test of time.